How to build AI agents with the right agentic architecture

 3 types agentic architectures with RAG

-Now that you're familiar with how RAG helps agents tap into proprietary or specialized external knowledge such as docs, wikis, or internal databases, let’s walk through a few agentic RAG architectures.
+Now that you're familiar with how RAG helps AI agents tap into proprietary or specialized external knowledge such as docs, wikis, or internal databases, let’s walk through a few agentic AI architectures that integrate RAG into agentic AI systems.

 1. Embedded RAG in a Single Agent

 Here, one agent handles it all.
 It queries the knowledge source (like a vector DB or internal wiki), grabs the right context, and replies accordingly.
-This setup is super handy for functions like product support, onboarding questions, or how-to guides, or basically anywhere you want to offer accurate, source-backed responses.
+This single agent architecture is super handy for functions like product support, onboarding questions, or how-to guides, or basically anywhere you want to offer accurate, source-backed responses.

 2. Multi-agent parallel RAG